 We're always happy to share information to help you make the right decisions.
 It's all part of our goal to make ice cream for everyone!

 We also have a coconut/soy milk vanilla soft serve- it's the original recipe we started the business with, and it's a customer favorite.
 It is made from scratch as a liquid and then frozen in the soft serve machine, which we purchased new and has never had anything but our soft serve in it.
 This is the ice cream with the absolute lowest risk for cross-contamination, and we recommend this for customers with severe allergies.
-You can add any of our delicious toppings for flavor variety.
+You can add any of our delicious toppings for flavor variety, or order a shake!

 We use a combination of invert sugars and cane sugar in most of our ice creams.